Tod Browning: The Devil-Doll (1936)

 Thematically, The Devil-Doll presents a version of Browning "indirect" sexual frustration.
 Here, Lavond's daughter Lorraine (Maureen O'Sullivan), ignorant of her father's identity, remains so.
 Stuart Rothenthal explains:

 Rosenthal points out another parallel between The Devil-Doll and The Unholy Three (1925): "Lavond's concern for his daughter and refusal to misuse his powers mark him as a good man...when his revenge is complete, like Echo [in The Unholy Three], Lavond demonstrates a highly beneficent nature."

 Browning proficient use of the camera and the remarkable special effects depicting the "miniature" people are both disturbing and fascinating, directed with "eerie skill."

 Film historians Stefanie Diekmann and Ekkehard Knörer report that the only direct link between Browning's fascination with "the grotesque, the deformed and the perverse" and the traditions of the French Grand Guignol is actor Rafaela Ottiano who plays doll-obsessed scientist Matila.
 Before her supporting role in The Devil-Doll, she enjoyed "a distinguished career as a Grand Guignol performer."

-Shortly after the completion of The Devil-Doll, Browning mentor at M-G-M Irving Thalberg died at the age of 37.
-Browning received no screen credit for the film.
+Shortly after the completion of The Devil-Doll, Irving Thalberg, Browning's mentor at MGM, died at age 37.
 It would be two years before his final film: Miracles for Sale (1939).